alangrainger/storypark-downloader/README.md

 # Storypark downloader

-Automatically download your children's photos and videos from [Storypark](https://www.storypark.com/) into a folder you own, ready for [Immich](https://immich.app/), Google Photos or any other photo library.
+Downloads your children's photos and videos from [Storypark](https://www.storypark.com/) into a folder you own, ready for [Immich](https://immich.app/), Google Photos or any other photo library.
+Optionally, it also turns the centre's notices into a calendar feed.

-Storypark lets families view stories but gives them no way to keep the originals.
-This container runs in the background, checks for new stories on a schedule, and saves every photo and video with the metadata a photo library needs:
+Storypark lets families view stories but not keep the originals.
+This container checks for new stories on a schedule and saves every photo and video with the metadata a photo library needs:

-- 📅 **Dated correctly.** Storypark strips all metadata from its files.
-The tool works out when each item was taken and writes it back as EXIF (photos) and QuickTime creation dates (videos), including the time zone, so nothing lands on the wrong day.
+- 📅 **Dated correctly.** Storypark strips all metadata.
+The capture time is reconstructed and written back as EXIF (photos) and QuickTime creation dates (videos), time zone included.
-- 📍 **Located.** Each file carries the centre's GPS position, so it shows up on the map and in place search.
+- 📍 **Located.** Each file carries the centre's GPS position.
-- 🔗 **Linked to the story.** The description holds the story title and a link back to it on Storypark.
+- 🔗 **Linked to the story.** The description holds the story title and a link back to it.
-- 🔤 **Named to sort.** `storypark_20260908_102523_01.jpg` sorts chronologically in any file browser.
+- 🔤 **Named to sort.** `storypark_20260908_102523_01.jpg` sorts chronologically anywhere.
 - 🔁 **Safe to re-run.** Only new items are fetched.
-Everything already saved is left alone.
-- 🖼️ **Immich-friendly.** Add the folder as an external library and let an Immich workflow drop every new item into an album for each child.
+- 🖼️ **Immich-friendly.** Add the folder as an external library and let a workflow file each child's photos into an album.
+- 🗓️ **Calendar feed (optional).** A vision model on your own network reads the centre's notices and posters and publishes the events as an iCal feed.
+See [Calendar feed](docs/calendar-feed.md).

 > [!IMPORTANT]
 > This container is intended to be served on your local network.
 It holds a session cookie with full